kingparra/hpfp/11_-_algebraic_datatypes/notes.rst

   -- The instance for (Goats Int) is derived from (TooMany Int)

-``GeneralizedNewtypeDeriving`` is useful for cases when we want every type class instance to be the same except for the one we wan tot change.
+``GeneralizedNewtypeDeriving`` is useful for cases when we want every type class instance to be the same except for the one we want to change.

 This section had a lot of interactive material, so I scripted it and made a terminal recording.
 Annoyingly, the error messages are displayed with a fake